thomaskeggin/gen3sis_sandbox/readme.md

 ### Ecology

 The most complex looking, but most intuitive function we will use!
-We read in the existing abundance values for each cell in a species, modify them, and return a new set of abundance values.
+We load in the existing abundance values for each cell in a species, modify them, and return a new set of abundance values.
 How does abundance in each cell change per time step?